greenyyilei/LSRE--Yilei-Liu-/completions/Articles.md

 ######Jenkins[8]

 Jenkins is focused on two major jobs: building/testing software projects continuously and monitoring externally-run jobs.
-Jenkins is available as a service from third-party vendors.
-But if you have a big list of software releases need to be tested, it may be better to run it on your own server.
+Jenkins is a service from third-party vendors.
+But if you have a big list of software need to be tested, it may be better to run it on your own server.
 It not only gives the infrastructure issue full control but also help for companies worried about  software security.

 ######Buildbot[8]

 Buildbot is developed in Python and based on the Twisted framework.
-It began as an alternative to the Tinderbox project and is now used in Mozilla, Webkit, Chromium, and others.
+It began as an alternative to the Tinderbox project.
+Now it is used in Mozilla, Webkit, Chromium, and others.
 The ideology behind this setup is that most CI tools have a fixed fundamental design and limited to the basic design tools envisaged by the author.
-But use cases, such as mixed-language applications or complex release tasks, may have those assumptions to be violated.
-Buildbot design allows your installation to grow with your requirements, begin with a simple process to meet your unique needs.
+But use cases may have those assumptions to be violated.
+Buildbot's design allows your installation to change with your requirements, begin with a simple process to meet your unique needs.

 Travis CI, Strider, and Integrity are all common tools for continuous integration.